rebeccaamador/topic-sync-automation/README.md

 - **Step 3 (dbt for S3 sinks)** remains active and creates external source definitions ✅
 - The scripts still exist (`step3_dbt_realtime_sink.py`, `step3_dbt_s3_sink.py`) and can be run manually if needed
 - Once ready for production, Step 3 for realtime can be re-enabled in `parallel_pr_creator.py`
-- **Airflow DAG triggering** is now manual via Slack link - no credentials needed in automation!
+- **Airflow DAG triggering** is manual via Slack link - no credentials stored in automation for security compliance
+- **Repository access**: Ensure you have write permissions to helm-apps, data-airflow, and dbt repositories

+## 🤝 Contributing

+Contributions are welcome!
+Please:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test with the dry-run scripts
+5. Submit a pull request

+## 📄 License

+[Add your license here]